 In earlier years the plant was first classified as Polypodium marginale by Linnaeus, then Aspidium marginale in 1806 and finally reaching D. marginalis in 1848, although in Eloise Butler's time the prior classification was still much used.

 Comparisons: There are many species of wood ferns with 14 in North America alone.
-Other members of the Wood Fern Family found in the Garden are Spinulose Woodfern, Dryopteris carthusiana; the Crested Wood Fern, Dryopteris cristata; Male Fern, Dryopteris filix-mas; and Goldie's Fern, Dryopteris goldiana.
+Other members of the Wood Fern Family are Spinulose Woodfern, Dryopteris carthusiana; the Crested Wood Fern, Dryopteris cristata; Male Fern, Dryopteris filix-mas; and Goldie's Fern, Dryopteris goldiana.
 The key to Marginal Fern is 1) no aromatic glands, 2) blades pinnate-pinnatifid to bi-pinnate with the pinnules having margins entire or slightly lobed, no teeth, and a blunt tip, 3) different lengths of the basal pinnules, 4) dense brown scales of a single type on the stipe, 5) pinnae lance-like, long and rapidly tapering to the tip, 6) large sori at the margin of the pinnae, 7) fronds leathery and evergreen with older withered fronds at the base.

 Above: A frond - widest about the middle, leathery, opposite pinna slightly offset.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.